Comments from Mr. PGC:

 This list will be constantly growing as we add new names.
 If you have someone who you think should be on the list, please send us an Email.

-Roman architect and man of many interests who designed Villa d'Este and garden at Tivoli and the Ovation fountain, for Cardinal d'Este, between 1550 and the 1580s.
+Roman architect and man of many interests who designed the garden at Tivoli in Denmark and the Ovation Fountain, for Cardinal d'Este, between 1550 and the 1580s.

-Born in the house at his wonderful garden, Great Dixter, in Northiam, East Sussex, England, Lloyd studied horticulture at Wye College, University of London.
-He has been a famous gardener, writer and lecturer around the world.
+Born in the house on the grounds of his wonderful garden, Great Dixter, in Northiam, East Sussex, England, Lloyd studied horticulture at Wye College at the University of London.
+He was a world famous gardener, writer and lecturer.
 Lloyd was awarded the Victoria Medal of Honour by the Royal Horticultural Society in 1979.

 His books include: